 “Hargh?”
 Taygar asked.

 “Shut up!”
 Old Lan snapped.
-“Grab your things.
+“Everyone grab your things.
 Hurry!”

-Everyone scattered in the crevice, grabbing their Captors and bags.
+Everyone scattered in the crevice, grabbing their charged Captors and bags.
 Gabe piled the rabbits into his bag.
+Kat helped Tarl with the supplies scattered on the crevice floor.
 Ebanie held onto Miller.

 “Run!”
 Felix repeated.
 “They’re—”

-A dark shadow, illuminated by Felix’s suit, shot across the snow, colliding into Felix.
+Felix’s missing words made Gabe lift his head.
+A dark shadow, illuminated by Felix’s suit, shot across the snow, colliding into the singer.
 Screams echoed with the sounds of snarling, tearing, and ripping.
 There was a pop.

 Gabe and the others also raised their Captors.
 Their suits continued to flicker.
-The light on Old Lan’s helmet was working.
+The light on Old Lan’s helmet still worked.
 He aimed it out into the darkness, but the heavy snow made it difficult to see far.
 Gabe could barely make out the tree line ahead of them.

 “What was that?”
 Tarl asked in alarm.